tsunami416604/azure-docs.hu-hu/articles/storage/common/storage-advanced-threat-protection.md

 ## <a name="set-up-advanced-threat-protection"></a>Komplex veszélyforrások elleni védelem beállítása

-Alapértelmezés szerint engedélyezve van a komplex veszélyforrások elleni védelem a Storage-fiókhoz.
 A komplex veszélyforrások elleni védelem a következő szakaszokban ismertetett módon állítható be.

 ### <a name="portaltabazure-portal"></a>[Portál](#tab/azure-portal)